The West Lothian Council's Ranger Service has its office at Beecraigs Country Park and works across the district.

 When in the parks, please ensure that you adhere to Scottish Government guidelines on social distancing and hygiene.

 You should be particularly aware of minimizing all shared touch-points such as Park picnic tables, seats and picnic tables.
 You must not use disposable BBQs due to the high fire risk at this time.

 Please ensure that you help us by not dropping your waste and please take all your litter home with you.

 Facilities that remain closed at our country parks include:

 Fresh air and being outdoors benefits physical and mental wellbeing, and our Country Parks are accessible to local visitors.
-Although permitted to travel short distances for outdoor leisure and exercise, the advice is to stay within a short distance of your local community (broadly within 5 miles) and travel by walk, wheel and cycle where possible.
 Please enjoy your local outdoors responsibly and maintain Social Distancing.

 The Scottish Government guidance on access rights during the current coronavirus emergency applicable under the Scottish Outdoor Access Code continue:-